-The Division of Anesthesiology & Critical Care participates in the Observership program designed by MD Anderson Cancer Center.
-The Observership program is for academicians and educational trainees who are interested in observing the division’s anesthesia, pain management, and critical care services.
+The Anesthesiology and Critical Care division participates in the Observership program designed by MD Anderson Cancer Center.
+The Observership program is for academicians and educational trainees who are interested in observing the division’s anesthesia, pain management and critical care services.
 This is a hands-in-pocket training experience.
 Observation only.

 Each department offers a separate curriculum for observers:

 Anesthesiology & Perioperative Medicine: attend grand rounds; observe anesthesia cases in neurosurgery, thoracic surgery, head and neck surgery and non-or cases.

 Critical Care: attend M&M conference; attend noon lecture; observe during patient rounds in the ICU; interact with residents, medical students and MLPs before and after rounds.

 Pain Medicine: observe clinic and OR procedures; attend Grand Rounds, Journal Club, Case/M&M conferences; interact and participate in Morning Report and multidisciplinary meetings.

 - The maximum appointment for an Observer is one month